GENERAL STATEMENTS FOR ALL SERVICES (Rentals, Sales, Live Sound Engineering, DJ Services)

 INCLUDES, the following:

-- While the equipment remains at the facility while being used OR being stored.
+- While the equipment is at the facility, regardless of whether it is being used OR being stored.

 - While the equipment is being setup or while the equipment is being disassembled.